Ex-minister Jose Raul Mulino Wins Panama Presidential Race - UrduPoint

 Panama City, (APP - UrduPoint / Pakistan Point News - 6th May, 2024) Jose Raul Mulino, the protege of a graft-convicted former head of state, was declared Panama's president-elect after elections Sunday.

-Mulino, 64, won the single-round, first-past-the-post race with more than a third of votes cast, the Central American country's electoral tribunal said.
+Mulino won the single-round, first-past-the-post race, securing 34 percent of votes cast, the Central American country's electoral tribunal said.

-Mulino said he had received the electoral result with "responsibility and humility."
+Mulino said he had received the electoral result with "responsibility and humility," but also pledged to take "fearless" measures to restore economic vitality.

-The vote, he told joyous supporters gathered at a hotel in the capital, represented "the majority will of the Panamanian people."
+The vote, he told joyous supporters, represented "the majority will of the Panamanian people."

-Runner up Ricardo Lombana conceded defeat moments before the official result was announced.
+Runner up Ricardo Lombana, who received 25 percent of the vote, conceded defeat moments before the official result was announced.

-There were lines at many polling stations as voters in the Central American nation of 4.4 million people cast their ballots for a new president, parliament and local governments.
+There were lines at many polling stations as voters in the country of 4.4 million people cast ballots for a new president, parliament and local governments.

 Opinion polls had shown right-wing lawyer Mulino far ahead of the pack of eight candidates.